squince/hummingbird.js/README.md

 # Hummingbird.js

-_Impossibly quick and remarkably precise typeahead engine_
+_Impossibly quick and remarkably precise_

+Misspellings and nicknames are no match for this fast and forgiving typeahead engine.
 You can index any JavaScript object you like with _id_ and _name_, and hummingbird.js will merrily make it searchable.
 No schema needed, it just matches against _name_ and returns the document.